Xiaobin0860/eap/go/tshooter/README.md

 make run-server
 # Run a client
 make run-client
-# Run a bot as a client
-make run-bot-client
 ```

 If you run the commands or binaries directly more command line options are